edgexfoundry/device-usb-camera/docs/discovery.md

 > NOTE: Card Name and Serial number are used by the device service to uniquely identify a camera.
 Some manufactures, however, may not support unique serial numbers for their cameras.
 Please check with your camera manufacturer.

 ### Enable the Dynamic Discovery function
-Dynamic discovery is disabled by default to save computing resources.
+Dynamic discovery is enabled by default to save computing resources.
 If you want the device service to run the discovery periodically, enable it and set a desired interval.
 The interval value must be a [Go duration](https://pkg.go.dev/time#ParseDuration).